Mark 1:29-39 Reflection: Jesus Heals Simon’s Mother-in-law

 Jesus was clearly an early riser.
 He wakes up early to pray and He prays in a deserted place where no one can disturb Him.
 Then He goes on to teach, heal the sick and cast out demons.
 Even after sunset, for as long as there are people who need His presence, He is still at work.

 Not a single day was idle for Jesus.
 He knew He had little time on earth and He had to accomplish what He was sent for.
-He was always available to people who are in need.
-He does not reject people who sought Him.
+He was always available to people who were in need.
+He does not reject people who seek Him.

 Jesus is still available in our age at any time anywhere.
 He will always have time for you and for me.
 He is just one call away through prayer.
 He may no longer attend to us physically but He uses people as His instrument to help us.
 He might be calling us now to help a neighbor in need.
 Are we also available?
 Do we have time to call Him?
 Do we have time for those in need?